Career Information Frequently Asked Questions

 Twelve military family support centers in the greater Washington area provide job-search, volunteer and educational assistance to military family members.
 Some of the services provided are career counseling, interview techniques training, assistance with resume preparation and access to job banks and Department of Defense job listings.
 Free informational assistance for house hunting and understanding the local real estate market is also available for military families.

-The Judge Advocate General's office on the U.S. Navy Yard offers free legal assistance to members and their families including preparation of wills and powers of attorney, review of legal documents such as lease agreements and notary service.
+The legal services office on the U.S. Navy Yard offers free legal assistance to members and their families including preparation of wills and powers of attorney, review of legal documents such as lease agreements and notary service.

 U.S. Navy Band Audition Supervisor